ASNA/database-name-search/README.md

         // A connection succeeded.
     EndIf

-<small>Figure 2.
+<small>Figure 2a.
 Attempt to create a connection with the list of Database Names provided.</small>

 If, after calling `AttemptConnection` the `pgmDB` object is `*Nothing` then none of the Database Names provided could connect.
 Your program can use the state of the `pgmDB` object to determine what to do if all of the connections fail.
 When `AttemptConnection` succeeds, it returns an open ASNA DataGate connection.

 The `AttemptConnection` method calls the `GetNewConnection` which is the method provided to attempt to create a connection.

-> If needed, you can also call `GetNewConnection` directly.
+If needed, you can also call `GetNewConnection` directly.
+Doing that, you could connect to a specific Database Name as shown below:

+    DclDB pgmDB

+    ...

+    pgmDB = dg.GetNewConnection('*Public/DG NET Local')

+<small>Figure 2b.
+Attempt to create a connection with a specific Database Name.</small>

 A log of all connection activity is available in the `DataGateDB's` `Log` property.
 By default each line in this log ends with a `<br>` tag so that is easy to display with HTML.
 If you'd rather have each line in the log end with a carriage return and line feed, set `DataGateDB's` `LogWithBRTag` to *False before calling `AttemptConnection`.